sitoolkit/sit-bt/README.md

 #### Creating an API Key

-The Batch Translator uses "Minna no Hon' yaku @ TexTra ®" and "Amazon Translate" as translation engines.
+The Batch Translator uses the following translation engines.
+* Minna no Hon yaku @ TexTra ®
+* Amazon Translate
+* Azure Translate

  To use the translation function, create an account on one of the following sites.

 ##### When using "Minna no Hon' yaku @ TexTra ®"